Switching

 Psychology

-Psychologically, switching is usually framed as responsiveness to context and partner chemistry, and as access to the rewards of both roles (the agency, control, and caretaking of dominance, and the release, surrender, and trust of submission.
-The mixed-methods study of role fluidity by Katherine Martinez (2018), published in the Journal of Homosexuality (65(10):1299–1324) and drawing on 202 survey respondents and 25 interviews, found that while men in her sample tended to identify as dominant, master, top, or sadist and women as submissive, slave, bottom, or masochist, it was specifically "women and queer/pansexual individuals" who disrupted that binary through their switch identities) offering, in her words, the possibility of transforming fixed dominant/submissive categories rather than staying inside them.
+Psychologically, switching is usually framed as responsiveness to context and partner chemistry, and as access to the rewards of both roles: the agency, control, and caretaking of dominance, and the release, surrender, and trust of submission.
+The mixed-methods study of role fluidity by Katherine Martinez (2018), published in the Journal of Homosexuality (65(10):1299–1324) and drawing on 202 survey respondents and 25 interviews, found that men in her sample tended to identify as dominant, master, top, or sadist and women as submissive, slave, bottom, or masochist, while it was specifically women and queer or pansexual individuals who disrupted that binary through switch identities, offering, in her framing, the possibility of transforming fixed dominant/submissive categories rather than staying inside them.
 Practitioners frequently describe firsthand experience of both sides as deepening empathy, communication, and technical skill.
 As with D/s generally, the evidence base for any single causal mechanism is thin, and most accounts emphasise learned preference, context-sensitivity, and the symbolic appeal of power exchange rather than a fixed underlying trait.

 Prevalence & culture